Generic name: methotrexate (injection) [ meth-oh-TREX-ate ]

 Prepare an injection only when you are ready to give it.
 Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
 Call your pharmacist for new medicine.

 Methotrexate can be toxic to your organs, and may lower your blood cell counts.
 You will need frequent medical tests, and you may need an occasional liver biopsy or chest X-ray.
-Your cancer treatments may be delayed based on the results.

 If you need to be sedated for dental work, tell your dentist you currently use methotrexate.